TheRedSpy15/blazedcloud-web/README.md

-# Web interface for Blazed Cloud built
+# Web interface for Blazed Cloud

 **Built using Sveltekit and Skeleton UI with Typescript, while being hosted with Cloudflare**